gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-Bank Reopened.
-MILWAUKEE, Wis., March 1 There is considerable rejoicing over the reopening today of the Commer. cial bank, which suspended last summer.
+Milwaukee Bank Reopens.
+Milwaukee, March 3.-There is considerable rejoicing over the reopening of the Commercial bank, which suspended last summer.
 A half million new stock has been subscribed, largely by the depositors.
-The reorganization will eventually enable the bank to make good its indebtedness dollar for dollar.
-With few exceptions all the depositors have agreed to let their deposits remain intact for a specified period.
+With few exceptions, all the depositors have agreed to let their deposits remain intact for a specified period.

 Click image to open full size in new tab